ubccr/ccrdocs/pages/howto/containerization.md

 - `container-mod` introduces an additional layer between the user and the container, which can sometimes make debugging more challenging when problems occur inside the container.
 - Personal tuning and customization are more limited than direct container usage.
-- Additionally, not all application features or programs are usable through the module interface with wrapper scripts, which limits an array of use cases.
+- Not all application features or programs are usable through the module interface with wrapper scripts, which limits an array of use cases.

 !!!
 Warning "Important"
     As of this release, the Jupyter kernel and profile selection options are available with limited functionality.
 CCR staff cannot guarantee stability or provide support for it.